ryedin/site/_development/running-locally.md

 ## Interacting with remote resources during development

-Databases represent one of the trickier aspects of a development-vs-prod workflow and are one of the most common reasons we hear for having multiple Compose files.
-Convox is designed to make this much easier via [Resources](/docs/about-resources).

 If you have set up a database (or other) resource, you may wonder how to interact with it during local development.

 You have several options: